 Epoxy Grout

-For porcelain or ceramic kitchen backsplashes, epoxy grout is an excellent choice due to its exceptional stain resistance and durability.
-Its non-porous surface prevents grease and liquids from penetrating the grout, making it easy to wipe clean.
+Epoxy grout is an excellent choice for porcelain or ceramic kitchen backsplashes due to its outstanding stain resistance and durability.
+Its non-porous surface prevents grease and liquids from seeping in, making it simple to wipe clean.
+Epoxy grout also holds its color well over time, making it a reliable, low-maintenance choice for kitchens that see daily use.

 Sanded Cement-Based Grout